 This feature was originally published on November 14th, 2007, by Bill and B. Holy Lord, Rob Liefeld is bad at drawing.
 I mean, holy shit ...
 I'll stop.
 Just read this.
-It's awesome. - Ed.
+It's awesome.
+Also, you can find the sequel, 40 MORE of the worst Rob Liefeld drawings, right HERE. - Ed.

 This is Rob Liefeld.
 If that doesn't tell you everything you need to know about Rob Liefeld ... well, I'm sorry for this in advance.

 Comic books exploded when Bill and myself were about ten years old.
 They'd always been popular and we'd always collected and enjoyed them, but a surge of popularity brought out collectors and special editions and all the shit we've learned to deal with from breakfast cereals and television punditry.
 Kids were replaced by old men with backing boards, and eventually the kids and the old men became one, and 9 out of 10 kids you met collected comics for the money they'd never see and gave you the most turd-burgling stink-eye if you took the literally, figuratively, and creatively worthless SPIRITS OF VENGEANCE out of its polybag.
 It was a grand and miserable time for all involved, and as a result now Spider-Man wears flying armor and the good writers we lost, guys like Alan Moore, are busy writing graphic novels about how Snow White loves fucking the Seven Dwarves in a metaphorical Future Paris or whatever.